orel33/local-mail-agent/README.md

 Let's now retrieve this email by using a Telnet session that connects to the POP3 server (`ssss:1110`).
-In this case, we still use an unsecured connection, but authentication of the connection is nevertheless required.
+In this case, we still use an unsecured connection, but with authentication as shown on this log.

 ```
 cccc$ telnet ssss 1110